Iamichaell/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that adds execution permission to the owner, the group owner and the other users, to the file hello
+a script that sets the permission to the file hello as follows no permision for owner and groups but permission for others